kkocdko/kblog/source/posts/20210405-1518 Backup Data from VSCode Web.md

 description: Export / import the user data
 ```

+> This code does nothing on VSCode 1.58+, caution!
+>
+> I will update this soon.

 ### Intro

 The VSCode Web (like VSCode Remote, GitHub Codespaces) saves user data in [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API) which will be lost if you clear the browser's storage.